tcel2/ScriptEchoColor/ScriptEchoColor/doc/readme.txt

 IMPORTANT!
 	This file `lib/ScriptEchoColor/utils/funcVars.sh`	is experimental code!
-	It is loaded when you use: eval `echoc --libs-init` Its main purpose is to share global variables between parent and child, in a way both can write and read each others modifications, what may be unsafe...
+	It is loaded when you use: eval `secLibsInit.sh`
+	Its main purpose is to share global variables between parent and child, in a way both can write and read each others modifications, what may be unsafe...
 	Only use it on non critical (non sudo, non root, non critical work) scripts.
 	(just learned about http://modules.sourceforge.net/, on research atm)